LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

     * **Skill**: Select the skill(s) that will trigger this survey bot.
 A skill can't be assigned to more than one survey bot.
 5. Click **Create Bot**.

-### Step 3 - Build out the dialog flow
+    This creates a survey bot that includes a single dialog of type "Survey."
+Define the survey in this dialog.

-In this step, you build out the dialog flow using the available interactions to define the survey and its logic.
+### Step 3 - Build out the survey bot

 #### Adding survey interactions